Black Friday PC gaming deals 2019

 Dell 24" 1080p gaming monitor | $149.99 at Walmart (save 50%)

-This 24" montor is $150-off the list price right now, and you're getting quite a deal.
+This 24" monitor is $150-off the list price right now, and you're getting quite a deal.
 It's a TN panel, manages 1080p at 144Hz and has a 1ms response time.
 Nice.View Deal

 Headset deals